christopher-besch/homepage/articles/24_new_homepage/new_homepage.md

 That's the point of not using a framework:
 You might still have a lot of dependencies but only those you truly need and don't create your entire homepage around them.
 Once Gatsby kicked the bucked, I had to re-create my homepage.
-Now if MDX goes, I'll just slot-in a different MarkDown compiler and are back on-track.
+Now if MDX goes, I'll just slot-in a different MarkDown compiler and am back on-track.

 ### Why not Parallel and Async?
 For fun I put a lot of effort into doing as much as possible asynchronously and in parallel.